Dallen Bounds: Murders

 On June 26, 1999, Radio Shack employee Jonathan Lemuel Lara was restrained with flex ties to a chair in the back room of a Radio Shack in Greenville, before he was stabbed in the neck with a screwdriver.
 The attack struck his jugular vein, killing him on the spot.
-His co-worker arrived at the Radio Shock later that day, but was puzzled by the locked front door and the "Closed" sign - once he entered, he found Lara's body still tied to the chair and immediately called the police.
+His co-worker arrived at the Radio Shack later that day, but was puzzled by the locked front door and the "Closed" sign - once he entered, he found Lara's body still tied to the chair and immediately called the police.
 Upon further inspection, it was discovered that money had been stolen from the cash register, and that Lara was last seen in the company of an unknown man and woman.

 Six months later, on December 22, Bounds walked into a tiny flower shop on a busy street in broad daylight and killed the 30-year-old clerk, Karen Moore Hayden, leaving her face down in a back storage room in a pool of blood.
 The young wife and mother's body was found by a delivery man sent from the main Greenville-Pelham Florist Shop to check on her.
 He had to unlock the door to get inside after finding all of the store's lights turned off and the "Sorry, we're closed" sign hanging in the front window.
 Hayden's throat had been slit.